MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/custom-classification/how-to/deploy-model.md

 ## Swap deployments

-After you are done testing a model assigned to one deployment and you want to assign this model to another deployment you can swap these two deployments.
-Swapping deployments means taking the model assigned to the first deployment and assigning it to the second deployment and taking the model assigned to second deployment and assign it to the first deployment.
+You can swap deployments after you've tested a model assigned to one deployment, and want to assign it to another.
+Swapping deployments involves taking the model assigned to the first deployment, and assigning it to the second deployment.
+Then taking the model assigned to second deployment and assign it to the first deployment.
 This could be used to swap your `production` and `staging` deployments when you want to take the model assigned to `staging` and assign it to `production`.

 # [Language Studio](#tab/language-studio)